Online Bipartite Matching with Reusable Resources: Second Approach: Primal-Dual with Online Correlated Rental

 In order to design an appropriate OCR procedure, we first formalize the intuitive ``negative correlation criteria'' in property (ii) for the online matching of reusable resources.
 On the way to formalizing this intuition, we obtain a new interpretation of the OCS procedure for non-reusable resources, which can be extended to the reusable setting.

-Consider an offline vertex $i$, and suppose its probability of being available at time $j$ is $p_j^i$.
+\textbf{\emph {Overview of the technique}} Consider an offline vertex $i$, and suppose its probability of being available at time $j$ is $p_j^i$.
 If vertex $i$ is suggested by the outer algorithm in a deterministic query, it will increase the expected size of the matching by $p_j^i$.
 If the vertex $i$ is one of two vertices suggested by the outer algorithm in a randomized query, we can increase the expected size of the matching including $i$ by $p_j^i/2$ if we use a uniform random allocation (with no correlation) to select between the two.
 Note that the other proposed vertex will also contribute.
-The idea behind our OCR procedure (\Cref{alg:ocs-sym}) is to add a communication across different rounds of this inner selection so that a vertex that is less likely to be selected (although available) at some time is slightly more likely to be available in future \emph{related} rounds and vice versa.
+The idea behind our OCR procedure is to add a communication across different rounds of this inner selection so that a vertex that is less likely to be selected (although available) at some time is slightly more likely to be available in future \emph{related} rounds and vice versa.
 This communication should also happen in an almost symmetric fashion, so that we can maintain a default lower-bound on the increase in the expected size of the matching as if the decisions were made uniformly at random and independently over time.

 The exact implementation of this communication can be thought of as leaving probabilistic temporary messages on offline vertices recording their previous selection decisions.
 If an offline vertex $i$ is queried at time $j$ and is selected, we will occasionally tag it with this outcome for the next $d -1$ rounds.
 Should it be suggested again in this window of time, it will be less likely to be selected.
 Likewise, an offline vertex $i’$ which is suggested but \emph{not} selected will have a chance to be tagged with a message making it \emph{more} likely to be selected in the next $d - 1$ rounds.
 As long as this successful message-passing happens with a constant probability, the resulting OCR algorithm will satisfy our desired guarantee.